-Gone are the days when the hierarchical structure of a business meant that managers where there to strictly delegate, without having the foggiest about the day to day issues experienced by the majority of the work force.
+Gone are the days when the hierarchical structure of a business meant that managers were there to strictly delegate, without having the foggiest about the day to day issues experienced by the majority of the workforce.

 Nowadays, business managers are far more in tune with team members, and a lot more willing to roll up their sleeves to get things done.